PARKING FOR VISITORS TO THE HANOVER BOROUGH-PENN TOWNSHIP SECTION:

 Construction began in June 2008 on two sections of the Trolley Trail: approx. 1 mile in Hanover Borough and approx. 3/4 mile in Spring Grove Borough and Jackson Twp.
 (Phase 1 on map.)

 These sections opened to the public in fall 2008.

 Phase 2 in Jackson Township was completed and opened in 2012.
 Phase 2 in Penn Township was completed in 2013.

 In December 2017, negotiations began between the York County Rail Trail Authority and Genesee Wyoming for the acquisition of two sections of York Railway dormant rail line, totaling 8.5 miles and located east and west of Spring Grove, PA.
-(See map below.)
+(See bold green line on the map below.)
 A grant was received from PA Department of Conservation and Natural Resources, with required matching funds received from the County of York, FirstEnergy Foundation, the Warehime Foundation, York County Open Space & Land Preservation Program, York County Community Foundation, and individual donors.

 The acquisition was completed in December 2020, and another PA Department of Conservation and Natural Resources grant has provided $300,000 to complete the design of approximately 6 miles of the dormant rail corridor.
 This design will be completed in several sections over 3-4 years.

 In early 2021, design and permitting began for the section of the rail corridor that stretches from Main Street (RT 116) in Spring Grove Borough eastward toward Stoverstown Road in the village of Bair.
 This work is scheduled to be completed in February 2022.
 Funding sources are also being identified to meet an expected $10 million cost to construct both sections east and west of Spring Grove.